jsanda/cassandra-k8s-operator-sig/design-proposals/storage.md

 	// The default log directory, i.e., /var/log/cassandra
 	CassandraLogDir *LogData `json:"cassandraLogDir,omitempty"`

-	// An optional volume for the system.log files SystemLogDir *LogData `json:"systemLogDir,omitempty"`
+	// An optional volume for the system.log files.
+If this property
+	// is set, the operator should update logback.xml accordingly.
+	SystemLogDir *LogData `json:"systemLogDir,omitempty"`

-	// An optional volume for the debug.log files DebugLogDir *LogData `json:"debugLogDir,omitempty"`
+	// An optional volume for the debug.log files.
+If this property
+	// is set, the operator should update logback.xml accordingly.
+	DebugLogDir *LogData `json:"debugLogDir,omitempty"`

-	// An optional volume for the gc.log files
+	// An optional volume for heap dumps.
+If this property is set,
-	GcLog *StorageDir `json:"gcLog,omitempty"`
+	// then the operator should set -xx:HeapDumpPath in jvm.options
+	// accordingly.
+	HeapDumpDir *LogData `json:"heapDumpDir,omitempy"`

 	AdditionalVolumes []corev1.Volume `json:"additionalVolumes,omitempty"`
 }